|

-Morus bombycis, a
+Morus bombycis,

-alternate phyllotaxis, 6-14cm long and 4-11cm wide, in oval-like
+alternate phyllotaxis, 6-14cm long and 4-11cm wide, in oval-like,

 broad, oblong shape with or without notches, with tips pointed long

-like a tail and bases truncate shallowly heart-shaped.
+like a tail and bases truncate, shallowly heart-shaped.
 Serrations

 are somewhat coarse, with tips indicated, and surfaces feel gritty,